HL7/davinci-dtr/input/pagecontent/specification.md

 These are sufficient to invoke the DTR Questionnaire operations `$next-question` and `ValueSet/$expand`, as well as retrieval of libraries and value sets.

 <div markdown="1" class="notebox">
- <b>NOTE:</b>&nbsp;&nbsp;Payers must be cautious about prepopulating Questionnaires with sensitive information, because there are rare situations where a malicious application could attempt to access information that was not authorized by the EHR.
+ <b><span style="color:maroon;">NOTE:</span></b>&nbsp;&nbsp;Payers must be cautious about prepopulating Questionnaires with sensitive information, because there are rare situations where a malicious application could attempt to access information that was not authorized by the EHR.
 </div>

 #### CQL Rules